Fenerbahçe S.K. (football): 2010s to present

-In the 2009–10 season Fenerbahçe lost the title on the last matchday; Fenerbahçe players were told that a draw would be enough towards the end of the match only to find out that the other critical game went against their favour, as Bursaspor beat Beşiktaş 2–1 to win the title.
+In the 2009–10 season, Fenerbahçe lost the title on the last matchday; Fenerbahçe players were told that a draw would be enough towards the end of the match only to find out that the other critical game went against their favour, as Bursaspor beat Beşiktaş 2–1 to win the title.
 Despite the title loss, Fenerbahçe ended the season with the most clean sheets (10), as well as the joint longest winning streak (8).
 In July 2011, Fenerbahçe fans invaded the pitch during a friendly against the Ukrainian champions Shakhtar Donetsk.
 As punishment, Fenerbahçe were sentenced to two Süper Lig games in an empty stadium.
 The TFF later allowed those two games to be filled with spectators; men were barred, while women and children under 12 were admitted for free.

 On 29 October 2012, Antalyaspor ended Fenerbahçe's 47-match unbeaten run in the Süper Lig at the Şükrü Saracoğlu Stadium.
-Fenerbahçe had not lost a match at home since they were beaten 2–3 by eventual champions Bursaspor in week 22, on 22 February 2010.
-Fenerbahçe won 38 and drew 9 in the 47 matches they played within 980 days since 22 February 2010.
+Fenerbahçe had not lost a match at home since their 2–3 defeat by eventual champions Bursaspor in week 22, on 22 February 2010.
+Fenerbahçe won 38 and drew 9 in the 47 matches they played within 980 days of that date.
 On 3 November 2012, Fenerbahçe pecked Akhisar Belediyespor to break a 181-day away jinx.

 On 2 May 2013, Fenerbahçe were eliminated by Benfica 3–2 on aggregate in the semi-final of the 2012–13 Europa League, one of the biggest successes in Fenerbahçe's history in UEFA competitions.
 On 28 June 2013, Ersun Yanal agreed to take charge of Fenerbahçe to replace Aykut Kocaman, who resigned in late May.

 Ersun Yanal's appointment coincided with tough times for Fenerbahçe, who had just been banned from European competitions for two seasons over their alleged involvement in a domestic sports corruption scandal.
-Fenerbahçe, which finished second in the Süper Lig in 2012–13, thus missed-out on the 2013–14 Champions League, which it had been due to enter in the third qualifying round.
+Fenerbahçe, which finished second in the Süper Lig in 2012–13, thus missed out on the 2013–14 Champions League, which it had been due to enter in the third qualifying round.
 Fenerbahçe finished the 2014–15 season as runners-up, forcing the board of directors to undertake some major changes.